How to Prep and Roast Pumpkin Seeds

 1. Wash the seeds.

-Before you roast the seeds, you have to separate them from their nest of gooey, pulpy fibers.
+Before you roast the seeds, you first have to separate them from their nest of gooey, pulpy fibers.
 For best results, do it just after you've scooped out the seeds from the pumpkin and before the pulp has dried.
-Put the pulp and seeds into a large bowl of water, and work the pulp with your fingers, picking out the strings and clingy pumpkin bits.
+Put the pulp and seeds into a large bowl of water, and rub the pulp with your fingers, picking out the strings and clingy pumpkin bits.

 Allrecipes home cook NLWB22 agrees: "I soaked the seeds in warm water as I cleaned out the pumpkins, it seems easier to separate and clean the seeds this way."

 More: How to Carve a Pumpkin